Unleashed Education Blog

 Let's explore three different puppy photography scenarios and how to make the most out of your sessions.

-Photographing Client Puppies
+Photographing Clients' Puppies

 3. Shoot candids.
 Candid photography is ideal for puppies.
 They allow the puppy to relax without much pressure, enabling you to capture natural expressions and playful antics.